Apply for the Black Youth Development and Mentorship Program

 How to apply

-4. Submit your completed application and supporting documents (including your resume and letter of reference).
+5. Submit your completed application and supporting documents (including your resume, cover letter and letter of recommendation).

-5. If you meet the eligibility criteria, the Black Youth Development and Mentorship Program emails you to schedule a conversation with the program team.
+6. If you meet the eligibility criteria, the Black Youth Development and Mentorship Program emails you to schedule your interview.

 How long it takes